Significant-Gravitas/AutoGPT/README.md

 Memories will be available to the AI immediately as they are ingested, even if ingested while Auto-GPT is running.

-In the example above, the script initializes the memory, ingests all files within the `/seed_data` directory into memory with an overlap between chunks of 200 and a maximum length of each chunk of 4000.
+In the example above, the script initializes the memory, ingests all files within the `<seed_data>` directory into memory with an overlap between chunks of 200 and a maximum length of each chunk of 4000.
 Note that you can also use the `--file` argument to ingest a single file into memory and that the script will only ingest files within the `/auto_gpt_workspace` directory.

 You can adjust the `max_length` and overlap parameters to fine-tune the way the docuents are presented to the AI when it "recall" that memory: